GroupCamp/GroupCamp-API/README.md

 * group.py shows, based on standard Python libraries, how to create a project and add users in that project.
-* track.py shows how to fetch timei spent records from the GroupCamp account
+* track.py shows how to fetch time spent records from the GroupCamp account
-* task.py shows how to fetch informations about items with the reporting API (typicaly when a time spent record is attached to as task)
+* task.py shows how to fetch informations about items with the reporting API (typicaly when a time spent record is attached to a task)
+* report.py shows how to fetch consolidated informations about your projects with the reporting API
+* budget.py shows how to fetch detailed informations about the budget of a project

 ## Interfaces: